Stellar obliquities in exoplanetary systems: Methods and Key Findings

 \subsubsection{Interlude: Mutual orbital inclinations}

 Most of the available RM data are for stars with close-orbiting giant planets.
 Many of the theories for obliquity excitation involve the same processes that are hypothesized to allow giant planets to form far from the star and move inward.
-On the other hand, there might be reasons for high obliquities that are unrelated to close-orbiting giant planets, such as primordial misalignments between stars and their protoplanetary disks.
+On the other hand, there might be reasons for high obliquities that are unrelated to close-orbiting giant planets, such as `primordial' misalignments between stars and their protoplanetary disks, i.e., occurring before planet formation.
 This makes it interesting to expand the domain of obliquity measurements to smaller and wider-orbiting planets.

 The {\it Kepler} mission led to the discovery of hundreds of systems of multiple transiting planets in compact configurations.
 The known planets are typically between the Earth and Uranus in size and have orbital periods shorter than a year.
-Through various means, the mutual inclinations between the orbits have been estimated to be $\lesssim$\,5$^\circ$ \citep{Fabrycky+2012,Fabrycky+2014,Xie+2016,Zhu+2018,HermanZhuWu2019}.
+Through various means, the mutual inclinations between the orbits have been estimated to be $\lesssim$\,5$^\circ$ \citep{Fabrycky+2014,Xie+2016,Zhu+2018,HermanZhuWu2019}.
 Thus, the compact multi-planet systems appear to be at least as flat as the Solar System, and some are definitely much flatter \citep[see, e.g.,][]{Agol+2021}.
 The very innermost planets with periods $\lesssim$\,1~day tend to have somewhat larger mutual inclinations than more distant planets \citep{DaiMasudaWinn2018}, but even in those cases the angles are $\lesssim$15$^\circ$.
 If we assume the nearly coplanar orbits trace out the plane of the long-gone protoplanetary disk, then we can test for primordial misalignments by measuring the stellar obliquity.
 More generally, we can test for differences in obliquity excitation and evolution between stars with compact multi-planet systems and those with close-orbiting giant planets.